MCU Connection Guide

 serial: /dev/serial/by-id/usb-Klipper_stm32h723xx_12345-if00

-Replace the serial: /tmp/klipper_host_mcu configuration item with canbus_uuid:, and fill in the searched CAN ID.
+Replace the serial: /tmp/klipper_host_mcu configuration item with canbus_uuid: and fill in the searched CAN ID.

 Configuration Example:

-# Searched CAN ID is:
+# Searched CAN ID:

 # 688e89f0e401